correapvf/ocr-video-overlay/README.md

 Read and edit `config.py` to insert the positions of each digit and number you want to recognize.
 You can use any image editor in a extracted frame to get these positions.<br>
 Note: the upperleft pixel must start at (0,0)

-An example is in the image below, followed by how the code in `config.py` should be made for two images.
+See an example below, followed by how the code in `config.py` should be made for two numbers.
 The pixels coordinates that must be informed are the yellow dots.

 <img src=./docs/overlay_example2.png width="500">